tim-koprivnik/tim-koprivnik/README.md

 </h1>

 ## 💁‍♂️ About me
-I am a Frontend Web Developer/Engineer with 4+ years of experience, blending technical expertise with philosophical insight.
-Committed to simplicity, efficiency, and continuous learning, I aim to enhance my skills in the ever-evolving digital landscape.
-I value literature, music, and engaging with diverse ideas, advocating for empathy, truth, and mutual respect in both my personal and professional life.
-My approach is based on reciprocity, driving me to foster positive, collaborative relationships at work and in life in general.
+As a seasoned Frontend Web Developer/Engineer, I bring a unique blend of technical expertise and philosophical insight to my work.
+My approach is grounded in a commitment to simplicity, efficiency, and mindfulness, influenced by my studies in philosophy and my dedication to living an intentional life.

+I am deeply passionate about continuous learning and personal growth, constantly seeking to enhance my technical skills and broaden my understanding of the digital landscape.

+My interests extend beyond the screen, encompassing a love for literature, music, and engaging with diverse ideas through podcasts and documentaries.
+I am an advocate for creating a more empathetic and fair society, believing strongly in the principles of truth, kindness, and mutual respect.
+In my professional interactions, I strive to embody these values, fostering collaborative and positive relationships with colleagues and clients alike.

+Driven by the principle of reciprocity, I believe in giving back what I receive, approaching each project and team interaction with fairness, empathy, and a willingness to understand and relate to diverse perspectives.
+This mindset not only enriches my personal life but also enhances my ability to connect with and contribute to diverse teams in the dynamic field of web development.

 ### 🤝 Connect with me: